Cecilia Reyes: Operation Zero Tolerance

-Later, she was caught up in the X-Men's battle with the Neo, a villainous group of mutants who claimed to have evolved beyond the level of other mutants.
-Reyes was trapped in the Neo's fortress below New York City and used a street drug called Rave to make her mutant powers more destructive, ensuring her survival.
-The X-Men rescued her, and the telepathic Professor X helped her kick her addiction to Rave during a detox period back at the X-Mansion.
+Following the events of "Operation: Zero Tolerance", Reyes is named an honorary member of the X-Men.
+She becomes involved in the X-Men's battle with the Neo, a villainous group of mutants who claimed to have evolved beyond the level of other mutants.
+Reyes is trapped in the Neo's fortress below New York City and uses the street drug Rave to enhance her powers, ensuring her survival.
+The X-Men rescue Reyes; Professor X helps her overcome her addiction to Rave during a detox period.